How to Get a Japanese Phone Number | Online Contracts and More!

 Sakura Mobile

-One of the best things about Sakura Mobile is the number of options you have for getting your SIM card delivered.
-If you order it online, you can have it sent anywhere in Japan and get it as early as the next day.
-If you prefer to pick it up in person, you can head to their Shinjuku office after filling out an online application.
+One of the best things about Sakura Mobile is the number of delivery options available for your SIM card or eSIM.
+If you order it online, you can have it sent anywhere in Japan and receive it as early as the next day.
+If you prefer to pick it up in person, you can head to their Shinjuku office after completing an online application.
+You can have your eSIM delivered to your device if you have the proper documentation.
+But if you don’t, rest assured, you can go to the Shinjuku office, and the staff will help you with everything to get your eSIM!

-For those who are not in Japan yet, you can even order a Sakura Mobile SIM card before your flight and pick it up when you land at any international airport in Japan.
-Just let them know your arrival date, airport, time, and your flight number.
+For those not in Japan yet, you can even order a Sakura Mobile SIM card or eSIM before your flight and pick it up when you land at any international airport in Japan.
+Just let them know your arrival date, airport, time, and flight number.

 Click below to play YouTube video↓↓